Can Dry Fruits Actually Help Your Thyroid?

 1. Brazil Nuts — The Selenium Powerhouse

 Selenium is the single most important mineral for thyroid hormone conversion (T4 to T3).
 Just 2 brazil nuts per day provide 100% of your daily selenium requirement (55 mcg).
-Studies published in the Journal of Clinical Endocrinology show that selenium supplementation improves thyroid antibody levels in Hashimoto's patients.
+Studies published in the Journal of Clinical Endocrinology show that selenium supplementation improves thyroid antibody levels in Hashimoto's patients by 20-40% over 6 months.

 2. Walnuts (Akhrot)